ELEMENTARY - MIDDLE SCHOOL

 SCIENCE

 The middle school science curriculum is lab-based.
 Students participate in a variety of hands-on laboratory activities, allowing students to experience applied science.
 Students use cooperative learning and current technology to enhance and apply knowledge to real life situations.
-The scientific method is used to design an experiment and complete individual science fair projects in fifth, sixth, and seventh grade.
-Winners go on to compete at the county, diocesan, and state level.
-Espiritu Santo students earned top recognition at the state level in 2018.
+The scientific method is used to design an experiment and complete individual science fair projects in seventh and eighth grade.
+ESCS Science Fair winners have the opportunity to compete at the county and state level.

 SOCIAL STUDIES: HISTORY: CIVIC ENGAGEMENT